Funeral Poems

 But for others, something more uplifting, upbeat or even funny is more to their taste.
 So below are two examples of wonderfully, uplifting funeral poems that might resonate with your heart.

-The first by the legendary Robert Burns eulogises his great friend, before ending the poem with two beautifully uplifting lines.
+The first by the legendary Robert Burns eulogises his friend, before ending the poem with two beautifully uplifting lines.
 While the equally legendary Robert Louis Stevenson's poem offers a truly uplifting, bright perspective on the end of life.

 Short funeral poems